The topic of the best pubs in Galway tends to be one that causes a fair bit of debate online.

-You’ll find the Kings Head in Galway’s bustling Latin Quarter, surrounded by great restaurants and bars.
+You’ll find the Kings Head in Galway’s bustling Latin Quarter, surrounded by some of the best restaurants in Galway.

 This pub is one of the oldest in the city and it boasts live music every night and ‘fresh wholesome food all day every day’.

 A lovely pub for a pint with friends… even if it is lashing down.
 I’m prettyGalway Christmas markets sure they have a German Beer corner outside when the are on, too!

-If you’ve a hankering for a pint (the Guinness is delicious in this place) while soaking up some live music, the Crane Bar is the place to be.
+If you’ve a hankering for a pint while soaking up some live music, the Crane Bar is the place to be.

 Upstairs in this pub has seen many a lively session – get there early as seating and standing space is limited.